depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

 The plot's |z| values are color-coded as follows:

 * Values without problems are blue
-* |NOISE|: noisy cycles are  gold
+* |NOISE|: noisy cycles are yellow
 * |DZ|: cycles with an incorrect extent are orange
 * Cycles with too few correct values are pink
 * |pingpong| cycles with too few correct values are pink
-* Non-closing cycles are chocolate.
+* Non-closing cycles are dark orange.
 * |absz| and |dzdt|: outliers are red.

 Cycle Alignment